EHDEN/CdmInspection/README.md

 **Results Document Generation**

 Produces a word document in the EHDEN template that contains all the results.
 This template needs to be completed by the person performing the cdm inspection.
-The user can also provide a custom template file if required.

 Technology
 ==========